DW0RKiN/M4_FORTH/README.md

 https://github.com/DW0RKiN/Floating-point-Library-for-Z80

+For a logical comparison of two numbers as f1> f2, exactly the same result applies as for a comparison of two integer numbers with a sign.

 | original   |   M4 FORTH   |  optimization  |  data stack          |  comment                   |
 | :--------: | :----------: | :------------: | :------------------- | :------------------------- |
 |    s>f     |      S2F     |                |       ( s1 -- f1 )   |                            |